xiaoxiae/slama.dev/photos.md

 css: photos
 ---

 Below is a galery of some of the nicer photos that I've taken.
-All of them had been compressed to be web-usable.
+All of them had been compressed (quite agressively) to be web-usable.
 If you'd like to see the originals, simply click on the photos.

 None of the photos are copyrighted in any way, so feel free to use them however you wish 🙂 (crediting me would, however, be greatly appreciated).